wso2/docs-choreo-dev/en/pe-docs/docs/db-and-services/message-brokers/configure-a-kafka-service.md

 ### Advanced topic configurations

-Choreo allows you to customize settings for Kafka topics, including the number of partitions, replication factor, cleanup policy, retention size (bytes), retention duration (hours), and the minimum number of in-sync replicas.
+{{ product_name }} allows you to customize settings for Kafka topics, including the number of partitions, replication factor, cleanup policy, retention size (bytes), retention duration (hours), and the minimum number of in-sync replicas.

 **Cleanup Policy:**  Determines how messages that reach their retention limit are handled.
 There are three options: